Introduction to PCB management at UW

 Active inventories are kept of each transformer indicating its general specifications along with the volume of oil, PCB concentrations, and regulatory status.

-A key component of the PCB management program is to ensure that once an oil-filled transformer has reached its life expectancy that it is removed from service and replaced with non-PCB containing equipment.
-All PCB contamination is removed and PCB wastes are managed correctly.
+A key component of the PCB management program is to ensure that oil-filled transformers have reached their life expectancy are removed from service and replaced with non-PCB containing equipment.
+It's also important to ensure that all PCB contamination is removed and PCB wastes are managed correctly.
 Higher priority is given to units with high levels of PCBs and other maintenance issues.
-The Capital Projects Office along with Facility Services has incorporated these priorities into the recent significant utility upgrades on the Seattle campus.
+The Capital Projects Office, along with Facility Services, has incorporated these priorities into the recent utility upgrades on the Seattle campus.

 Other types of older oil-filled electrical equipment must be removed and/or replaced whenever feasible and disposed of properly through EH&S.

 Remodels, laboratory moves, and standard maintenance and alterations work all require that equipment suspected or known to contain PCBs be inspected and screened for PCB contamination.
 Examples of items include old x-ray machines and other large older laboratory equipment that contain power sources, power generators and capacitors (pictured at right), as well as fluorescent light ballasts (see below).

 Fluorescent light ballasts may contain PCBs and must be managed in accordance with state and federal regulations.
 All ballasts manufactured through 1978 contain PCBs.
 Also, some ballasts manufactured after 1978 may contain PCBs or the carcinogenic chemical DEHP.
 For these reasons, all fluorescent lighting ballasts which are not specifically labeled "No PCBs" must be suspected to contain PCBs.